 The alarm system of sound communication among meerkats is even more intricate than this.
 A meerkat sentinel who sees an imminent threat -- say that eagle's gotten a lot closer -- will emit an urgent squeal.
 A far-off snake, which meerkats can generally chase away by mobbing it (forming an intimidating throng around it), may only elicit a nervous chatter from the sentinel.
 Essentially, the alert system signals to the others what the sentinel sees.

 Body language also plays a major role in a dangerous situation.
 When a meerkat sentinel issues a warning, he or she stares directly at the threat.
-By watching the direction of the sentinel's gaze, the meerkat gang can tell which direction the treat is coming from.
+By watching the direction of the sentinel's gaze, the meerkat gang can tell which direction the threat is coming from.
 If the danger is near, the sentinel will dash into a bolt-hole, a hiding place that meerkats dig.
 The rest of the mob will take a cue from the sentinel and run for cover, too.

 As for what meerkats chat about when they've taken cover together in a bolt-hole and a jackal's nose enters, we may never know.